 - your criminal history, collected as part of a membership application, or if you contact us for assistance with criminal matters after you are in membership

 - your health, including any medical conditions or disabilities, if you are a patient submitting a claim against an MDDUS member or if you are a member seeking to defer your membership.

 How do we collect your information?

 Information you give us

 You may give us such information directly by applying to become a member, becoming a member, completing forms, corresponding or speaking with us by phone, email, letter, at an event or otherwise, submitting a query, providing us with feedback about a product, visiting our website, requesting that we provide you with services / communications, when you submit a claim against a member or when we appoint you as a service provider.

 Information we collect about you

-- When you call us through our call recording system
+- When you call us or we call you through our call recording system

 - When you visit our website and receive e-mails from us we may automatically collect technical information about your equipment, browsing actions and patterns.
 We collect this by using cookies.

 Cookies are small files saved to the user's hard drive that track, save and store information about the user's interactions and usage of the website.
 This allows our website, through its server, to provide users with a tailored experience.

 If you wish to prevent the use and saving of cookies from this website on to your computer's hard drive you should take necessary steps within web browser's security settings to block all cookies from our website.